Photo: Ron Lach

 • oily skin begins to overproduce sebum.

 If you do not ignore the daily needs of your skin and eliminate excess sebum, impurities, and the remains of makeup in time, you will immediately see how much better tonics, serums, and face creams are absorbed.
-The active ingredients of the formulas of care cosmetics penetrate clean skin faster and deeper, triggering the mechanisms of regeneration and renewal, making the skin smooth and elastic, radiant and young.
+The active ingredients of the formulas of care cosmetics penetrate clean skin faster and deeper, triggering the mechanisms of regeneration and renewal, making the skin smooth elastic, radiant, and young.

 Photo: Ron Lach